frictionlessdata/frictionless-py/docs/tutorials/schemes/local-tutorial.md

     - rm table.csv
 ---

 You can read and write files locally with Frictionless.
-It's basic functionality.
+This is a basic functionality of Frictionless.

 ## Reading Data